anestisb/android-prepare-vendor/README.md

 * flounder - Nexus 9 LTE (volantisg)
 * angler - Nexus 6p

+Android N preview images are not supported yet !

 If you want to contribute to `system-proprietary-blobs.txt` files, please test against the target device before pull request.